 Interview the Contractors

 It is always good to personally meet with a prospective contractor.
 You will be able to get a better sense of whether the contractor is trustworthy when you talk to them in person.
-You will be working with this person on a long-term project and you will be trusting them with your home and your bank account.
+You will be working with this person on a long-term project, so make sure that the person you hire is not only qualified but also easy to get along with.
 If a contractor simply does not listen, or is not responsive to your concerns, it may be a good idea to move on from them and find someone else.